Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 ### 5.2 LLMs Are Teachers: The Core Insight

-**LLMs are not just generators—they are teachers.** This reframing is essential to understanding hallucination.
+**LLMs are not just generators; they are teachers.** This reframing is essential to understanding hallucination.

 ```
 ┌─────────────────────────────────────────────────────────────────────────┐